Why ZK and Aligned?

 The two terms are sometimes grouped under ZK, though depending on the use case, you may need it to be zero-knowledge or not.
 Validity proofs are widely used by ZK-rollups (though not rigorously zero-knowledge), while Schnorr signatures are an example of the second (basically, they let you show to others that you have a secret key, without leaking it).

-Fast mode: a decentralized network of verifiers that checks the proofs, signs messages stating the correctness of the proof and when a threshold is met, publishes the signature to Ethereum.
+Proof Verification Layer: A decentralized network of verifiers that checks the proofs, signs messages stating the correctness of the proof and when a threshold is met, publishes the signature to Ethereum.
 Once Ethereum checks the signature, the state of the proofs is changed to verified, and you can use the result as always.
 It has very high throughput, reduces costs significantly (depending on the number of proofs that are sent) and has low latency.

 How can you write ZK applications and generate proofs?
 There are many different technologies and libraries to build ZK applications.
 Until recently, it was fairly complicated, since you needed some background of math and write circuits (you can think of it as coding in assembly).
 Luckily, there are several ZK virtual machines (zkVM) that allow you to generate proofs of code written in a higher level language, such as Rust.
 You write your code and run it on top of the zkVM, and you get a proof of its correct execution.
 To simplify things, we have zkRust, where you can run your code and send the proof directly to Aligned!